Often times, spouses who are required to pay maintenance wonder if this order can be changed.

 - Term Maintenance – Term maintenance is a maintenance order assigned to a party for a specific number of years or months.
-It can never be altered or modified; neither within the set term nor on conclusion of the set term, irrespective of changes in either party’s circumstances.
+It can never be altered or modified; neither within the set term nor on the conclusion of the set term, irrespective of changes in either party’s circumstances.

 - Modifiable Maintenance – As the term suggests, modifiable maintenance is an order that can be modified.
-If the court assigns a modifiable maintenance, either party can, at a later date request an increase or decrease in the maintenance assigned.
+If the court assigns modifiable maintenance, either party can, at a later date request an increase or decrease in the maintenance assigned.
 While most divorce lawyers advise their clients to wait for a minimum of one year post the dissolution judgment before approaching the courts for a revision, the court could consider an earlier modification depending on the situation.

 When Can a Maintenance Order Be Modified?

-- If the original dissolution of marriage does not include maintenance order, neither of the parties can ever approach the court for inclusion of a maintenance award from the other party at a later date.
+- If the original dissolution of a marriage does not include maintenance order, neither of the parties can ever approach the court for inclusion of a maintenance award from the other party at a later date.

-- Moreover, according to the Missouri Revised Statute 452.370, the maintenance order gets automatically terminated upon death of either of the parties, or if the receiving party remarries.
+- Moreover, according to the Missouri Revised Statute 452.370, the maintenance order gets automatically terminated upon the death of either of the parties or if the receiving party remarries.
 However, in cases of modifiable maintenance, the maintenance award can be altered or modified in cases where the court finds substantial and continuing change of circumstances.

 A substantial and continuing change of circumstances could refer to any of the following circumstances: